markrosos/lowkey-dark/README.md

 # lowkey dark

-A very dark VS Code theme I've customized to be friendly to my cataract-ridden eyes
+A very dark VS Code theme I've customized to be friendly to my cataract-ridden eyes.

 ## Installation